-13) Occurrence of any adverse events including falls and injuries. a) Number of falls in each month, b) circumstances and activity during falls, and c) injury as a result of the fall, recorded by the person with mild dementia or carer using a daily falls diary.
+12) Occurrence of any adverse events including falls and injuries. a) Number of falls in each month, b) circumstances and activity during falls, and c) injury as a result of the fall, recorded by the person with mild dementia or carer using a daily falls diary.
 A fall will be defined as “inadvertently coming to rest on the ground, floor or other lower level, excluding intentional change in position to rest in furniture, wall or other objects”.24 The falls diary will be collected by the study therapist at each phone call and home visit.

-14) Additional Physical activity data using a daily physical activity diary.
-The physical activities undertaken and time spent in each activity will be recorded daily by the person with mild dementia and/or their carer.
-The total time spent in physical activities each week will be added.
+13) Additional Physical activity data using a daily physical activity diary.
+The physical activities undertaken and time spent in each “new” physical activity (activities that are new to the participants as a result of participating in the “Changing the Focus” program, including a change in an existing activity e.g. increased time, intensity or frequency) will be recorded weekly by the person with mild dementia and/or their carer.
+The total time spent in “new” physical activities each week will be added.
 The physical activity diary will be collected by the study therapist at each phone call and home visit.

 Where necessary, carers will assist in questionnaire completion/data collection.
 Assessments will evaluate change in physical, cognitive and mental health outcomes, quality of life (QoL) and falls, and inform the joint decision-making discussion for the intervention (between the study therapist, person with dementia, and their carer).
 Changes in participation level, participation barriers and facilitators will be discussed/addressed at each home visit and telephone contact.